 If all of these places to visit in Argentina aren’t enough to spark your interest, maybe the cost will.

-When we travelled to Argentina in 2017, this was the rate: $1 USD = 18 Argentine Pesos
+When we first travelled to Argentina in 2017, we received around 18 Pesos for 1 US Dollar.

 2. Sri Lanka

 Update January 2022: Sri Lanka is open for tourism again!

 Why is Sri Lanka one of the best places to visit in January?